Dylmoco/smoothr/storefronts/README.md

 A Network Merchants (NMI) integration is also supported.
-Create a new record in `store_integrations` with either `gateway` or `settings.gateway` set to `nmi` and place your credentials in the `settings` JSON column:
+Create a new record in `store_integrations` with either `gateway` or `settings.gateway` set to `nmi` and place your credentials in the `settings` JSON column.
+The `public_store_integration_credentials` view coalesces the `gateway` column with `settings.gateway` so either approach works:

 ```json
 {